 - Beans and legumes: adzuki, black, kidney, great northern, garbanzo/chickpeas, lentils, etc.

 Whole grains and starchy carbs add bulk to your meals while giving your body loads of energy to perform your daily tasks and workouts.
-I usually enjoy a serving at 3-4 meals per day.
-We pick up our whole grains in the bulk bins at Whole Foods or our local co-op, you can also find great deals online at Amazon, iHerb and Vitacost.
+We pick up our whole grains in the bulk bins at Whole Foods or our local co-op, you can also find great deals online at Amazon, Azure Standard, iHerb and Vitacost.

 - Oats*, gluten-free if necessary (groats, steel cut, bran and rolled/old fashioned)